mnot/I-D/rfc5785bis/draft.md

 "/.well-known/".
 Future specifications that need to define a resource for such site-wide metadata can register their use to avoid collisions and minimise impingement upon sites' URI space.

+Well-known locations can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.

 ## Appropriate Use of Well-Known URIs